rcnfinance/marmoj-sdk/README.md

 # Abstract
 ### User pain points:
-- users don't want to think about ether
+> - Users don't want to think about ether
-- users want to be able to pay for transactions using what they
+> - Users want to be able to pay for transactions using what they
-- Users don’t want to download apps/extensions (at least on the desktop) to connect to their apps
+> - Users don’t want to download apps/extensions (at least on the desktop) to connect to their apps

-# Table of Contents
-- In Work

 # Ecosystem Graph
 ![](./images/01.png)

-###### General WIKI ecosystem
+###### General WIKI ecosystem.
 - In work.
 ###### API layer
 - Marmo relayer doc: (https://github.com/ripio/marmo-relayer/blob/master/README.md)